Financial Checklist Before Moving In Together (Complete Guide for Couples)

 Starting a new chapter with your partner?
-Make sure your finances are as in sync as your hearts with this essential checklist.
+Make sure your finances are as in sync as your hearts with this essential checklist

 Two partners in a new well-lit home unpacking and drinking coffee, boxes in the background

+Beyond picking the perfect sofa or deciding whose plants go where, there’s a crucial part of this new chapter that often gets overlooked: your finances.
 Whether it’s your first place as a couple or you’ve done the flatshare thing before, sorting out money matters early on can save you from awkward conversations down the line — and keep your relationship strong.

 Here’s the ultimate financial checklist every couple needs before moving in together, so you can focus on building your life — not battling bills.